+- Best Choreography Videos with synchronization of robots to music.
+These videos will be judged on the following categories:

+- Synchronization with Music

+- Technical Difficulty

 - Interaction with Environment

 - Interaction between Robots

 - Most Interesting Task Videos that include demonstrations of robots completing a task (such as making coffee).
 These videos will be judged on the following categories:

 - Technical Difficulty

-- o Innovation
+- Innovation

-- Creative Use of Linkbots
+- Creative Use of Robots

-- Creative Use of Props
+- Creative Use of Attachments

+- Script Dialog

+- Script Movement

 - Best Custom Designed Part Videos that complete an interesting task or performs an interesting motion through the use of an original designed and built part.
+Students of average skill should be able to reproduce part(s) with the provided documentation.
 These videos will be judged on the following categories:

 - Complexity

 - Functionality

 - Documentation

 - Best Film Promoting Computational Thinking Videos that include complex, well defined code.
 These videos will be judged on the following categories:

 - Completeness of Ch code all robotic movements shown in the video is correlated with Ch code

-- o Code Precision and Brevity
+- Code Precision and Brevity

 - Complex programming structures

 - o Code Comments

 - Best Overall Video Awarded to the video averaged the highest in Storyline, Choreography, Most Interesting Task, and Film Promoting Computational Thinking.
 This may be awarded independently or in addition to any of the other awards.

-- Additional Rules for the Best Custom Designed Part Competition
+- Additional Requirements for Scripts

-- To Win Best Custom Designed Part, documentation of the part must be submitted in addition to the video and Ch code.

-- If the part was rapid prototyped/3D printed, the CAD file must be submitted

-- If the part was constructed without 3D modeling software, then blueprints, drawings or sketches must be submitted

-- At least a paragraph summary describing a) the function and b) use of the part must be submitted as well

-- Missing any of the above information may result in disqualification for the Best Custom Designed Part award.
+- Scripts must include a basic scene description including:

+- A description of the setting

+- Description should include scene .ch file name (scene name01.ch)